ankit-kmar/Finding-Movie-Similarity-from-Plot-Summaries/README.md

 # Finding-Movie-Similarity-from-Plot-Summaries
-Using the plot summaries from Wikipedia and IMDB.
+Using the plot summaries from Wikipedia and IMDB website.